KatyaKalache/style_transfer/README.md

-👩‍💻🔍 I am looking for a backend position – I live in San Francisco but am willing to take a remote position.

-I did [Holberton School](https://www.holbertonschool.com/) 2-year software engineering program that trains full-stack software engineers.
-In between the 2 years of the program, I did 2 internships:
-1. 🚕 QA Engineer at Uber (Jest, Javascript)
-1. 📈 Software Developer at OSIsoft (recently acquired by Areva for $4B) (C#, Javascript, Bootstrap).

-You can reach out to met via [email](mailto:ekaterina@kalache.fr) or [linkedin](https://www.linkedin.com/in/ekaterinakalache/).
+👩‍💻🔍

-I wanted to leverage the web & machine learning skills I learned to build something cool.
-Which is how this fun neural style transfer project came to be: www.style-transfer.tech
+For this project I wanted to leverage the web & machine learning skills I learned to build something cool.
+Which is how this fun neural style transfer project came to be: www.style-transfer.tech (server is stopped at the moment, I can start it upon request)

 I used a number of different open-source tools  ❤️   to build this website: Tensorflow, NumPy, Vgg19, OpenCV and Bootstrap.